| Arts

 casting directors, website developers, and marketers for a web site dedicated to making the world of classic

-This two-semester course focuses on all aspects of the English language while exploring the world of literature.
+literature available free of cost in a professionally produced audio download.
+English This two-semester course focuses on all aspects of the English language while exploring the world of literature.
+Grammar, spelling, and vocabulary are heightened through exercises, drills, quizzes, and tests.
+The course

 emphasizes reading and analytical thinking; students are expected to read a variety of works and respond